ACCESS-NRI/access-hive.org.au/docs/help/modify_documentation.md

  - open a pull request between the `main` branch and your branch
  - ask for reviews and reply to requests for changes

-If you don't know how to do these steps, please refer to the [Collaborating on GitHub section](submit_changes_to_github.md).
+If you don't know how to do these steps, please refer to our [Git and GitHub training][GitHowTo].

 ???+ tip
     If you have problems finding the page you need to edit, the easiest way is to head to the ACCESS-Hub site.
 If you click on the pen icon :material-pencil: at the top right of each page title, you will open a GitHub page showing you the path to the file you want to edit.

+???+ note

+    The level 1 headers are reserved for the title of the page and are ignored from the pages' table of contents.
+Only use level 2 headers and higher to organise pages.

 ### Previewing your changes locally